 This allows Mapbender to respond in the different ways that a WMS Capabilities document can be built up by simply adjusting the order in the layer tree.

-There are many ways to fill the Layertree and work with basic services: - e.g. by hiding them in the layer tree and using the BaseSourceSwitcher. - Or to work with the possibilities of the thematic layer tree, to create different layersets and distribute the basic services and thematic services in them to place them in the layer tree.
+There are many ways to fill the Layertree and work with basic services: - e.g. by hiding them in the layer tree and using the BaseSourceSwitcher. - or by work with the possibilities of the thematic layer tree, to create different layersets and distribute the basic services and thematic services in them to place them in the layer tree.

 Which option you choose depends entirely on your preferences.

 What is this switch for?
-The use of the proxy makes sense, if you want to avoid that the web browser accesses the service as a client directly, which is the default for OpenLayers based applications.
-If this switch is activated, Mapbender accesses the service from its own URL, processes the images and displays them on the map.
+The use of a proxy makes sense, if you want to avoid that the web browser accesses the service as a client directly, which is the default for OpenLayers-based applications.
+If this switch is activated, Mapbender accesses the services from its own URL, processes the images and displays them on the map.
 With that it is easy to provide a network-protected service secured by firewalls that can only be accessed by the web server on which Mapbender is running.

 The “Tiled” parameter is used to request the map image in individual tiles rather than as a whole image.
 This should be turned on in general, if you use Mapproxy to provide a tiled service.
 But it also makes sense for normal, un-tiled services, since the perceived waiting time for the user gets lower: The map image appears, although not all tiles have been retrieved yet.

 But you have to keep in mind: The number of requests to a WMS increases rapidly: Depending on the screen resolution and the set tile size in the Map element many requests are sent to the server.
-Although the returned images are not very large (usually you set tile sizes of 256x256 or 512x512 pixels), but large in numbers.
+Although the returned images are not very large (usually you set tile sizes of 256x256 or 512x512 pixels), they are large in numbers.
 This is also valid in regard to the tile buffer.
-So it’s a trade-off and a case-by-case distinction how to address the service.
+So it is a trade-off and a case-by-case distinction how to address the service.
 The performance can also be increased by setting the scales of a layer in the layerset-instance.

-There exist also some WMS services that support only a maximum image size that cannot be used with the high resolutions request Mapbender can call.
+There are also some WMS services that only support a maximum image size that cannot be used with the high resolutions request that Mapbender can call.
 The Fullscreen template can be sized to the maximum screen width and the requested map image is then approximately the width and height of the visible browser window.